anchit92/ESP32-RaceBox-mini-Emulator/README.md

 Both GNSS modules listed above perform nearly identically in terms of signal acquisition and accuracy.
 The \~\$20 module ([link](https://a.co/d/b6DcUS6)) has a ceramic antenna that’s roughly twice the size of the one on the \~\$40 module ([link](https://a.co/d/54zrba3)), and it *feels* like it connects faster during casual use.

 However, in repeated side-by-side testing from a cold start, both modules consistently acquire a signal at the same rate.
-I’ve tested this about ten times, and the results have been indistinguishable and I've given up on trying meaure the difference.
+I’ve tested this about ten times, and the results have been indistinguishable and I've given up on trying to meaure the difference.

 The main measurable difference is power consumption: